jeffboody/libai/readme-nn.md

 The mean and standard deviation are calculated during training from the mini batch.
 Running averages of these values are also calculated during the training which are subsequently used when making predictions.
+The exponential average momentium (e.g. 0.99) is a hyperparameter that is selected when designing the neural network.

+	avg_mean   = avg_mean*momentum + batch_mean*(1 - momentum)
+	avg_stddev = avg_stddev*momentum + batch_stddev*(1 - momentum)

+Why are the batch mean and standard deviation used during training rather than the running averages?

 Note that the neural network may learn the identity operation (e.g. beta is the mean and gamma is the inverse of